 If you are uncomfortable about this, take a support person with you (such as a partner, friend or relative with whom you are comfortable about seeing your breasts).
 You can also ask for a nurse to be present with you during the consultation.

-The surgeon may take photos of your breasts at this time or at a later consult.
+The surgeon may take photos of your breasts at this time or at a later consultation.

 They will discuss your breast reduction options with you.